MatthewKissinger/connect-dc-client-vms/README.md

 <h1>Microsoft Azure Tutorial</h1>
 <h2>Establish connection between Domain Controller and Client VMs</h2>
-<p>This tutorial outlines the prerequisites and the process of establishine a connection between a Domain Controller and Client virtual machines in the cloud computing platform Microsoft Azure with Microsoft Remote Desktop Connection.</p>
+<p>This tutorial outlines the prerequisites and the process of establishing a connection between a Domain Controller and Client virtual machines in the cloud computing platform Microsoft Azure with Microsoft Remote Desktop Connection.</p>

 <h2>Environments and Technologies Used</h2>